 How a Roth IRA Works

-Roth IRAs are similar to 401(k)s, however, they have some additional benefits.
+Roth IRAs are similar to 401(k)s.
+However, they have some additional benefits.
 Both deposits and withdrawals are tax-deferred, and you have more choices in the types of funds you invest in.
 However, most employers don’t offer Roth IRAs, so you’ll have to set one up and pay in all on your own.
+The program that is similar here in Canada would be an RSP, Retirement Saving Plan.